-Our Chairman makes compensation recommendations to the Governance, Compensation and Nominating Committee reflecting consideration of the achievements of our executive team (other than for the Chief Executive Officer, Chief Financial Officer, VP, Corporate Affairs and Corporate Secretary) during the year and our corporate objective to achieve a high rate of compound growth in book value per share over the long term.
+Our Chairman makes compensation recommendations to the Governance, Compensation and Nominating Committee reflecting consideration of the achievements of our executive team (other than for our Chief Executive Officer, Chief Financial Officer, Vice President, VP, Corporate Affairs and Corporate Secretary) during the year and our corporate objective to achieve a high rate of compound growth in book value per share over the long term.
 The Governance, Compensation and Nominating Committee evaluates the factors considered by our Chairman and decides whether to approve or adjust the recommendations for compensation of our executive officers.

-Compensation of the Executive Officers for 2018
+Compensation of the Executive Officers for 2019

-For 2018, our Chairman proposed to our Governance, Compensation and Nominating Committee the remuneration of our executive officers other than for the Chief Executive Officer, Chief Financial Officer and Corporate Secretary (whose compensation is borne by Fairfax for so long as the Investment Advisory Agreement remains in effect) and VP, Corporate Affairs (whose compensation is borne by Fairfax).
+For 2019, our Chairman proposed to our Governance, Compensation and Nominating Committee the remuneration of our executive officers other than for our Chief Executive Officer, Chief Financial Officer and Corporate Secretary (whose compensation is borne by Fairfax for so long as the Investment Advisory Agreement remains in effect) and Vice President and VP, Corporate Affairs (whose compensation is borne by Fairfax).
 The Governance, Compensation and Nominating Committee considered the proposals by our Chairman, which included a description of the accomplishments of our executives.
 The Governance, Compensation and Nominating Committee evaluated and approved the compensation of our executive officers.
-Details of the compensation awarded to our named executive officers for 2018 are shown in the "Summary Compensation Table" above.
+Details of the compensation awarded to our named executive officers for 2019 are shown in the "Summary Compensation Table" above.

-Compensation of the Chief Executive Officer, Chief Financial Officer, VP, Corporate Affairs and Corporate Secretary for 2018
+Compensation of our Chief Executive Officer, Chief Financial Officer, Vice President, VP, Corporate Affairs and Corporate Secretary for 2019

 For so long as the Investment Advisory Agreement remains in effect, all compensation paid to our Chief Executive Officer, Chief Financial Officer and Corporate Secretary will be borne by Fairfax.
-In addition, all compensation payable to the VP, Corporate Affairs in 2018 was borne by Fairfax.
+In addition, all compensation payable to our Vice President and VP, Corporate Affairs in 2019 was borne by Fairfax.
 Please see "Investment Advisory Agreement".